Houses in Multiple Occupation (HMO) licensing

 Which HMOs must be licenced?

-From 1 October 2018 mandatory licensing will no longer be limited to HMOs that are three or more storeys high, but will also include buildings with one or two storeys.
+From 1 October 2018 mandatory licensing is now no longer limited to HMOs that are three or more storeys high, but will also include buildings with one or two storeys.

 From the 1 October 2018 a property will require a Mandatory HMO License if: